hipe/tmx/lib/skylab/brazen/doc/issues/002-brazen-CLI.md

-the top node and the non-top branch nodes are similar but not the same. the top node is like a non-top branch node with some added responsibility and public API methods. likewise the non-top branch node will have behavior that is differnt than the top node, namely that the former has a parent and the latter does not.
+the top node and the non-top branch nodes are similar but not the same. the top node is like a non-top branch node with some added responsibility and public API methods. likewise the non-top branch node will have behavior that is different than the top node, namely that the former has a parent and the latter does not.

-leaf nodes always have parents and never have children hence they are different from the other two kinds of nodes discussed so far. however all three have behavior in common, namely that they all parse options and output help screens, to naame a few.
+leaf nodes always have parents and never have children hence they are different from the other two kinds of nodes discussed so far. however all three have behavior in common, namely that they all parse options and output help screens.

 hence, 'invocation' is the abstract base class to rule them all. 'branch invocation' is yet another abstract base class childing off the first,